drranliu/drranliu.github.io/_pages/about.md

 I have an extensive academic background working on data science (post-doctoral) and cognitive science (doctoral) research at Carnegie Mellon University.

-Currently, I lead the data science team at a personalized education/career technology startup, where my work encompasses analytics, machine learning, data architecture, and technical product management.
+Currently, I work at <a href="https://www.amiralearning.com/" target="blank">Amira Learning</a> on developing machine learning and neural network approaches to detecting and classifying miscues in children's speech as they learn to read out loud.